b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 The Wikipedia's version of the legend differs slightly from mine, but I like mine better.

-Anyway I'll jump right into some looping.
+Anyway let's jump right into some looping.

 ```jl
 s1 = """